GArysTrousers/todot/README.md

 ## Notes
 - You can view cleared tasks later by going to More -> Show Hidden Items
-- save data is kept in addons/todot/data/project.data
+- Save data is kept in addons/todot/data/project.data
 - Yes, I'm very proud of the name